Instructions

 5. You have any questions

-After Surgical Endodontics Apicoectomy/Curettage/Apical Restoration
+After Surgical Endodontics Apicoectomy, Curettage, and Apical Restoration

 After Treatment You May Experience:

-2. Swelling from slight to a moderate degree from the first to third day
+2. Swelling from slight to a moderate degree from the first to third day.

-3. Discoloration, either black and blue or a yellowish tint for several days
+3. Discoloration, either black and blue or a yellowish tint for several days.

 4. On rare occasions a numbness or tingling sensation persists in the treatment area but will usually disappear within a few weeks.